MattBrooks95/Andiamo/readme.md

 The tools in use thus far are Doxygen http://www.stack.nl/~dimitri/doxygen/ , SDL2 https://www.libsdl.org/ , SDL_Image https://www.libsdl.org/projects/SDL_image/ and Valgrind http://valgrind.org/
 If these tributes are not to the liking of these tool's respective creators please email me about how I can go about fixing it.
-I believe people deserve credit when it is do, but I'm not sure how copyrights and licences work.
+I believe people deserve credit when it is do, but I'm not sure how copyrights and licenses work.

 Matt Brooks